mifansLA/mi/_pages/xiaomi-adb-fastboot.md

 ---
 permalink: /xiaomi-adb-fastboot
-title:  Xiaomi ADB/Fastboot Tools
+title:  "Xiaomi ADB/Fastboot Tools (XAFT)"
-excerpt: Use the program at your own risk.
-Removing apps which aren't listed in the Uninstaller by default may brick your device.
+excerpt: "Use the program at your own risk.
+Removing apps which aren't listed in the Uninstaller by default may brick your device."
 header:
 comments: true
 last_modified_at: 2019-09-27